 On the other hand, a cavity was probably destabilized at the time of the hardening.
-Obviously, there are a selection of conceivable causes.
+Obviously, there is a selection of conceivable causes.

 It can be required to change the complete mold.

-If a waterline has fell apart open, it is possible to put in a Cu conduit in the waterline and employ it as a cooling path to be a short-term restoration.
+If a waterline has fallen apart open, it is possible to put in a Cu conduit in the waterline and employ it as a cooling path to be a short-term restoration.

 - Low Temperature In Barrel